AdobeDocs/campaign-standard.it-IT/help/channels/using/preparing-and-sending-a-push-notification.md

 1. Enter your push notification properties and select your mobile app in the **[!UICONTROL Associate a Mobile App to a delivery]** field.

-   Il menu a discesa visualizzerà le applicazioni SDK per SDK V4 e  Experience Platform.
+   L&#39;elenco a discesa mostrerà le applicazioni SDK V4 e  Experience Platform.

    ![](assets/push_notif_properties.png)